 2. Poor sleep

-Countless studies continue to emphasise the importance of a good night’s rest and it’s important that they do not stop.
-It’s no secret that a lot of us are not getting the recommended seven to nine hours of sleep and this is actually ageing us.
-Poor sleep is one of the bad habits that can lead to weight gain and depression, as well as an increased risk for heart disease and diabetes.
+Countless studies continue to emphasize the importance of a good night’s rest and it’s important that they do not stop.
+It’s no secret that a lot of us are not getting the recommended seven to nine hours of sleep and this is aging us.
+Poor sleep is one of the bad habits that can lead to weight gain and depression, as well as an increased risk of heart disease and diabetes.